 Figure 17.
 Code to create valid Accept Handle

-Key thing to note here: The header_size (total_len) is the size of the input and output buffer.
+The key thing to note here is header_size (total_len) is the size of the input and output buffer.
 This means in our example, the buffer will be allocated of size 0x1000.

 Now make a call to AfdSanConnectHandler with the following function: